Market in Rally Mode After CPI Drove Record Highs

 The week ahead

-The information provided here is for general informational purposes only and should not be considered an individualized recommendation or personalized investment advice.
-The investment strategies mentioned here may not be suitable for everyone.
-Each investor needs to review an investment strategy for his or her own particular situation before making any investment decision.
+This material is intended for general informational purposes only.
+This should not be considered an individualized recommendation or personalized investment advice.
+The investment strategies mentioned may not be suitable for everyone.
+Each investor needs to review an investment strategy for his or her own particular situation before making any investment decisions.

-Schwab Center for Financial Research ("SCFR") is a division of Charles Schwab & Co., Inc.
+The Schwab Center for Financial Research is a division of Charles Schwab & Co., Inc.

 Supporting documentation for any claims or statistical information is available upon request.